Sbosvk/crcon.js/docs/api_documentation.md

 This module provides a wrapper around various API endpoints, facilitating interaction with the backend.
 Each method corresponds to an API endpoint and uses the fetch API to perform HTTP requests.

-This version is fully compatible with the CRCON v10 API, ensuring all current features and endpoints are supported.
+This version is fully compatible with the CRCON API v11, ensuring all current features and endpoints (with download exceptions) are supported.

 ## Constructor